 - Engage students through collaboration with classmates (making flashcards can be a fun, team activity).

 [See our complete teacher's guide to using online flashcards in the classroom]

 The last benefit mentioned above is especially useful for encouraging students to work together, making learning more active and interesting, and helping students remember class materials in the long-run.

 In this article, we will share three tips for turning flashcards into a collaborative flashcard-creation lesson plan that many other teachers have found useful.
 And everything below can be done with a FREE Brainscape account for you and your students.

-3 steps for using flashcards as learning activities
+Using flashcards as learning activities

 - Find ready-made flashcards created by other users for students;